-If you lived in Nicaragua instead of United States, you would:
+If you moved to Nicaragua from the United States, you would:

 MAKE 91.5% LESS MONEY EVERY YEAR